-The SWM Classic Motorcycles Gran Milano and Gran Turismo don’t just look good: The true experience lies in riding them.
+The SWM Classic Motorcycles Gran Milano, Gran Turismo and Silver Vase don’t just look good: The true experience lies in riding them.
 Feel the strong, torquey 445cc single cylinder propelling you along the road, accompanied by a deep exhaust note from the twin stainless steel exhausts.

 Feel the Passion of a great Motorcycle:

 Torquey 445cc single cylinder engine

 Amazing power to weight ratio (145kg dry weight)